 5.5 million children

-in profits each year for traffickers (ILO)
+generated in illegal profits each year by global sex trafficking (ILO)

 The huge influx of tourists and sporting fans to a country during a major sporting event increases the risk of children and vulnerable people being abused, exploited and trafficked (University of Dundee, ‘Let’s Win This Game Together: Documenting violations of children’s rights around the 2014 FIFA World Cup in Brazil.’)